FINITE FOODIE

 5. Using a fork and your hands, quickly mix the dough so it starts to stick together, for the most part.

 6. Dump the mixture onto a work surface, like a cutting board, granite or marble counter, wax paper, or if you have one, a non-slip pastry mat.
 Gather up all the dough and start kneading it with the heel of your hand, but only a few times.
-Do not over work the dough, or it will be tough.
+Do not over work the dough, or it will get tough.

 7. Form into a ball again and use the heel of your hand to press it flat until it’s about 6-inches in diameter.
 Wrap in waxed paper and place in the refrigerator while you prepare the filling.